Dark Knight Court: Critical reception

 Robert David Sullivan of The A.V.
 Club gave the episode a B, saying "Earlier this season, I wrote that Mr. Burns was getting tiresome as a character.
 So though 'Dark Knight Court' isn't necessarily the funniest episode of the season, it is one of the most pleasantly surprising."

+Teresa Lopez of TV Fanatic gave the episode 3 out of 5 stars.
+She felt the appearance by Janet Reno to be dated but liked the references to early Simpsons jokes.

 Rob H. Dawson of TV Equals said "The Simpsons is at its best when it doesn't stray too far from its roots as a take on the family sitcom, and the Batman parody in 'Dark Knight Court' just didn't hit that mark for me."